y1n0/bootstrap-treeview/README.md

 A simple and elegant solution to displaying hierarchical tree structures (i.e. a Tree View) while leveraging the best that Twitter Bootstrap has to offer.

+This fork adds the possibily to diable selection by default for all nodes.

 ![Bootstrap Tree View Default](https://raw.github.com/jonmiles/bootstrap-treeview/master/screenshot/default.PNG)

 ## Dependencies